NgLam2911-pm-pl/YandereDevStyle/README.md

 # YandereDevStyle
-A pocketmine-mp plugin use YandereDev code style
+* A PocketMine-MP plugin can does NOTHING but haz more than 5000 lines of code.
 # Cleanup ?
 * DONT CLEANUP IT, BECAUSE THIS PLUGIN IS USE YandereDev CODE STYLE !